 A 401k plan is a benefit commonly offered by employers to ensure employees have dedicated retirement funds.
 A set percentage the employee chooses is automatically taken out of each paycheck and invested in a 401k account.
 They are made up of investments (usually stocks, bonds, mutual funds) that the employee can pick themselves.

 Depending on the details of the plan, the money invested may be tax-free and matching contributions may be made by the employer.
 If either of those benefits are included in your 401k plan, financial experts recommend contributing the maximum amount each year, or as close to it as you can manage.

 That depends on your employer's plan.
-The maximum the IRS allows for 2019 is $19,000, but your employer may cap the amount below that.
+But, good news ya'll.
+The maximum the IRS allows for 2020 is up from the previous year.
+Currently the cap sits at $19,500 but your employer may cap the amount below that.
 For people over 50 the maximum increases to help them "catch up" before their retirement.
-They can contribute an additional $6,000 a year.
+They can contribute an additional $6,500 a year.

 You have a couple options, but the one most would recommend is a 401k rollover.
 A 401k rollover is when you transfer your funds from your employer to an individual retirement account (IRA) or to a 401k plan with your new employer.
 A much less popular option is to cash out your 401k, but this comes with massive penalties; income tax and an additional 10% withholding fee.

 While there are lots of benefits to 401ks, they're not the only retirement plan in the game.
 An IRA is an individual retirement account.
 Where a 401k can only be offered through an employer, an IRA account can be opened up by an individual whether they're associated with an employer or not.
 That means they're the best option for independent contractors without an employer or anyone who wants to do some extra retirement planning on top of their 401k.